 However, you might be interested in doing some research of your own.
 Here are a few key concepts to keep in mind as you shop.

 Accuracy is the most important characteristic a tuner can have.
-Before making a purchase, consult some reviews and guides to make sure the tuner you are considering won't mislead you when you need it.
+Before making a purchase, make sure the tuner you are considering won't mislead you when you need it.
 This can happen with poorly-made models.

 Durability and Portability